Viren070/EmuHaven/README.md

 Dokphin's Manage ROMs menu has 4 tabs.
 One called `My ROMs` which will show you the roms you currently have downloaded (provided that the correct path is provided in the settings).
 And it will display the size that it takes and a delete button next to it.
 The next 2 tabs allow you to download ROMs from Myrient.
 One tab for Wii ROMs and one for GameCube ROMS.

+Shift clicking the download button will open the download link in your browser.

 If it is your first time launching the app, there will be a `Fetch ROMs` button in the top left corner of the tab.
 Upon clicking this, a request will be sent to the Myrient website and a list of all the links for ROMs will be collected.
 It will be added to the cache so next time you launch the app it will already be loaded.
 The age of the cached data is not considered currently, but I will add a check to see if the data is more than 14 days old.